Forest Resources (FOR)

 Prereqs: Instructor Permission

-FOR 211 Logging Safety and Emergency Preparedness (2 credits)
+FOR 2560 Logging Safety and Emergency Preparedness (2 credits)

 Logging safety and emergency preparedness is an integral component of all forest operations due to the inherent risk associated with the logging, trucking, and forest products industries.
 Course examines the human and environmental components of risk management, worker safety and emergency response, including personal wellness, safety considerations for mechanized logging operations, natural hazard recognition and mitigation, and workplace communications.
 Industry specific first-aid and CPR training will also be covered.
-Typically Offered: Fall.
+Typically Offered: Spring.

-FOR 220 Forest Biology & Dendrology (3 credits)
+FOR 2590 Forest Harvesting Practicum (3 credits)

-Prereqs: FOR 230
+Prereqs: FOR 2560

-FOR 251 Nursery Insects and Disease (2 credits)
+FOR 2850 Nursery Insects and Disease (2 credits)

 Course examines the principles and practices of diagnosing and treating common insects and diseases affecting forest and rangeland plants in nurseries and greenhouses, including the application of pesticides.
 Typically Offered: Fall.

-FOR 257 Sustainable Nursery Design and Management (3 credits)
+FOR 2880 Sustainable Nursery Design and Management (3 credits)

-Course focuses on the principles of sustainable nursery management, marketing and production operations of commercial nurseries with an emphasis on nursery and greenhouse facilities and practices necessary to produce bare root or container nursery stock.
+Course focuses on the principles of sustainable nursery management, marketing, and production operations of commercial nurseries with an emphasis on nursery and greenhouse facilities and practices necessary to produce bare root or container nursery stock.
 Typically Offered: Spring.

-FOR 298 Forest Technology Internship (1 credit)
+FOR 2980 Forest Technology Internship (1 credit)

 Paid or unpaid employment in forest industry at an approved facility or organization structured to provide varied occupational experiences.
+Graded Pass/Fail.
+Typically Offered: Summer.

-FOR 299 (s) Directed Study (1-16 credits)
+FOR 2990 (s) Directed Study (1-16 credits, max 99)

 Credit arranged

-FOR 330 Terrestrial Ecosystem Ecology (4 credits)
+FOR 3100 Terrestrial Ecosystem Ecology (3 credits)

 Ecosystem ecology integrates the interactions between organisms and their environment as a complex system, quantifying the biological and physical factors controlling ecosystem processes.
 Emphasis is on terrestrial ecosystems, particularly carbon, water, and nutrient cycling.
 Process-based modeling is used to illustrate effects of complex interactions on carbon budgets.
 Applications include effects of disturbance (fire, pests, climate change, and land management) on ecosystem productivity, biodiversity, and resilience.
 Two lectures and one lab per week, including field trips.
+Typically Offered: Spring.

-Prereqs: MATH 143 or MATH 160; PHYS 100 and PHYS 100L or PHYS 111 and PHYS 111L; and FOR 221 or REM 221 or WLF 220 or BIOL 213 or PLSC 102
+Prereqs: MATH 1143 or MATH 1160; PHYS 1000 and PHYS 1000L or PHYS 1111 and PHYS 1111L; and FOR 2100 or REM 2210 or WLF 2200 or BIOL 2130 or PLSC 1020

-FOR 375 Fundamentals of Geomatics (3 credits)
+FOR 3700 Fundamentals of Geomatics (3 credits)

-Prereqs: College Algebra
+Prereqs: College algebra

-FOR 398 (s) Renewable Natural Resources Internship (1-16 credits)
+FOR 3980 (s) Renewable Natural Resources Internship (1-16 credits, max 99)

 Credit arranged.
 Supervised field experience with an appropriate public or private agency.
 Required for cooperative education students.
-Graded P/F.
+Graded Pass/Fail.

-Prereqs: Permission of department
+Prereqs: Permission of department Cooperative: open to WSU degree-seeking students.

-FOR 400 (s) Seminar (1-16 credits)
+FOR 4000 (s) Seminar (1-16 credits, max 99)

 Credit arranged

-FOR 403 (s) Workshop (1-16 credits)
+FOR 4030 (s) Workshop (1-16 credits, max 99)

 Credit arranged

-FOR 404 (s) Special Topics (1-16 credits)
+FOR 4040 (s) Special Topics (1-16 credits, max 99)

 Credit arranged

-FOR 405 (s) Professional Development (1-16 credits)
+FOR 4050 (s) Professional Development (1-16 credits, max 99)

 Credit arranged.
 Professional education and enrichment of forestry personnel.
 Credit earned in this course will not be accepted toward graduate degree programs but may be used for undergraduate programs.